Newcastle Jets FC

 Newcastle Jets have won one A-League championship, after defeating rivals Central Coast Mariners 1–0 in the 2008 A-League Grand Final.
 In 2009, Newcastle competed in the AFC Champions League for the first time, reaching the Round of 16.
 In May 2015, FFA revoked Newcastle's licence after owner Nathan Tinkler placed the club into voluntary administration.
 A new A-League club was formed for the 2015–16 season, under the same name and colours.

+In October 2025, the Jets defeated Heidelberg United 3–1 to win the Australia Cup for the first time.